yoppeh/ld2json/README.md

 LD is line-oriented.
 Keys are defined on a line.
 The following lines contain the data that should be assigned to that key.
 The data section ends at the next key.

 Blank lines are not output.
-New lines in the output can be explicitly specified with "\n", which will be output.
+New lines in the input are converted to "\n" in the output.
+The final new line at the end of the data section is removed.

 ## Details